d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 As we just introduced, the content vector $\mathbf{c}$ encodes the information from the whole input sequence $x_1, \ldots, x_T$.
 Suppose that the given outputs in the training set are $y_1, \ldots, y_{T'}$.
 At each timestep $t'$, the conditional probability of output $y_{t'}$ will base on the previous output sequences $y_1, \ldots, y_{t'-1}$ and the content vector $\mathbf{c}$, i.e., $$P(y_{t'} \mid y_1, \ldots, y_{t'-1}, \mathbf{c}).$$

 Hence, we can use another RNN as the decoder.
 At timestep $t'$, the decoder will update its hidden state $\mathbf{s_{t'}}$ by three inputs: $y_{t'-1}$'s feature vector $\mathbf{y_{t'-1}}$, the content vector $\mathbf{c}$, and the hidden state of the last timestep $\mathbf{s_{t'}}$.
-Let us denote the transformation of the RNN's hidden states within the decoder by a function $g$:
+Let's denote the transformation of the RNN's hidden states within the decoder by a function $g$:

 $$\mathbf{s_{t'}} = f (\mathbf{y_{t'-1}}, \mathbf{c}, \mathbf{s_{t'-1}}).$$

-Now let us implement the seq2seq's decoder together.
+Now let's implement the seq2seq's decoder together.
 We directly use the hidden state of the encoder in the final timestep as the initial hidden state of the decoder.
 This requires that the encoder and decoder RNNs have the same numbers of layers and hidden units.

 The LSTM forward calculation of the decoder is similar to the encoder's.
 The only difference is that we add a dense layer after the LSTM layers, with the hidden size to be the vocabulary size.
 The dense layer will output the predicted confidence score for each word.